Wells Fargo Business Platinum Credit Card review

 Wells Fargo Business Platinum Credit Card reviews and complaints

-Wells Fargo is not accredited with the Better Business Bureau (BBB), though it did receive an F rating from the agency as of October 2020.
+Wells Fargo is not accredited with the Better Business Bureau (BBB), though it did receive an NR rating from the agency as of August 2021.
 Its customer reviews on the website are overwhelmingly negative, with over 3,700 individuals filing a complaint against the bank.
-It doesn’t fair any better on Trustpilot, earning a dismal score of 2.2 out of 10.
+It doesn’t fair any better on Trustpilot, earning a dismal score of 2.3 out of 10.
 Most negative feedback centers around poor customer service and technical glitches with banking customers.

 Reviews for this specific business card are generally positive, however, with many customers who enjoy linking their checking account to the card.
 Still, others complained that their accounts were frozen during periods of travel, so make sure to report any trips to avoid losing access to your card.